JoelWaring200/Waring-Joel-a2-project-drawing/README.md

 # Waring-Joel-a2-project-drawing
+I did submit other README notes but they didnt show up
 ## rules
 when you open my "drawing" you'll be shown floating balloons you have to click these balloons with your LEFT mouse button